 One more thing: if you visit Busan Al-Fatah mosque, keep a lookout for halal restaurants as you will most definitely find many dining options in the area!

-P.s.
-If you planning on travelling to other cities, then be sure to check out our top halal restaurants in Seoul.
+P.P.S.
+If you planning on travelling to Seoul too, then be sure to check out our top halal restaurants in Seoul.

 Have tried any of these halal Busan restaurants, if so let us know of your experience in the comments section below.